espruino/EspruinoDocs/info/Troubleshooting.md

 If not, see the first troubleshooting item above.

+### In Windows, the COM port appears in the Web IDE, but I can't connect to it

+This is probably because you've reset or unplugged the Espruino board while the Web IDE was connected to it.
+Chrome hangs on to the serial port and stops Espruino from reconnecting to it.

+Try unplugging Espruino and then completely close Chrome (close all windows, not just the Web IDE).
+However if that doesn't work, try restarting Windows.

+In order to stop this happening in the future, click 'Disconnect' before resetting or unplugging the board.
+We're hoping that a new version of Chrome due out soon will help to fix this problem.

+### In Windows, Espruino was working and now it won't connect

+See above.

 ### I tried to reflash my Espruino Board, and now it won't work

+If you have Windows, check that it's not one of the problems described above.

-Just try reflashing again (by holding down BTN1 when RST is released, you should always be able to get the glowing blue LED).
+Try reflashing again (by holding down BTN1 when RST is released, you should always be able to get the glowing blue LED).

 As Espruino itself won't work, the IDE won't know what type of board it is supposed to flash so you'll have to look up the firmware manually.
 Just head to [the Espruino binaries site](http://www.espruino.com/binaries/?C=M;O=D) and look for the most recent (nearest the top) file named ```espruino_1v##_espruino_1r#.bin``` where ```1r#``` is the revision number written on the back of your Espruino board.
 Copy the link to the file, and paste it into the Espruino Web IDE.